MRtrix3/mrtrix3/docs/reference/commands/dwibiascorrect.rst

 Synopsis
 --------

-Perform DWI bias field correction using the 'fast' command as provided in FSL
+Perform DWI bias field correction using the "fast" command as provided in FSL

 Usage
 -----